mengtee/SpeedAdjustmentAlgorithms/README.md

 ### Step 4: Visualize the Simulation

 To run the simulation, click the play button on the top left of the simulation GUI.
+Increase the time of delay(ms) if the simulation is too fast.